pinot-contrib/pinot-docs/operators/tutorials/authentication/basic-auth-access-control.md

 controller.admin.access.control.factory.class=org.apache.pinot.controller.api.access.BasicAuthAccessControlFactory
 ```

-After a controller restart, any access to controller APIs requires authentication information.
-Whether from internal components, external users, or the Web UI.
+After a controller restart, access to controller APIs requires authentication information (from internal components, external users, or the Web UI).

-**4. Create users and enable ACL enforcement on the Broker**
+**4. Create users and enable ACL enforcement on the broker**

 ```
 # the factory class property is different for the broker